balazs-endresz/libinput-t480/README.md

 WARNING:
 --------

-* THIS CAN CAUSE THE OS TO CRASH AND REQUIRE REINSTALLING IT
+ANY MISTAKES IN THIS FORK CAN CAUSE YOUR OS TO CRASH AND REQUIRE REINSTALLING IT!
-* DO NOT USE THIS WITHOUT REVIEWING THE CHANGES TO THE CODE

 original git repo